Malaika218/HTMLform/README.md

 # HTMLform
-i was sent a dinner-invite form by my university, so i studied its structure keenly to make one myself
+i was sent a dinner-invite form by my university, so i studied its structure keenly to make one myself.